PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Known issues

 * Making the window too narrow can break some CSS and make the menu UI ugly.
-* The ball opacity options don't work in Firefox.
+* The ball opacity options don't work in Firefox, due to [a known bug with Firefox's implementation of the Canvas 2D API](https://bugzilla.mozilla.org/show_bug.cgi?id=1164912).
 * Firefox seems to occasionally delete the save file upon closing the tab.
 If you're playing in Firefox, export your save frequently!

 ## Archived versions